QinghangPeng/Spring-Springmvc-Mybatis/README.md

 # Spring-Springmvc-Mybatis
-This is a demo for SSM frame
+This is a demo for SSM frame.
 Test change the readme file and pull this project